grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 Hemi scratched his beard.
 "Well!
 Let me see that meter."
 He lowered himself to his knees and reached out over the battery banks with the leads from the meter.
 He began touching the probes to various terminals on the batteries and writing down the results he read off the meter in his little notebook.
 "This is going to take a while."

 "Always fuckin' does."
 Shakes took a comb from his pocket and dipped it in a bucket half-filled with oil that dripped from the diesel engine.
 He ran the comb through his hair, then teased it back up to a spiky randomness with the tips of his fingers.
 He wiped his fingers on his shirt.
-"So... where were _you_ guys headed, before the whole fuckin' dead-ship thing?"
+"So...where were _you_ guys headed, before the whole fuckin' dead-ship thing?"

 Hemi did not look up from his work.
 "Captain Percy has been playing that particular piece of information close to her chest since we left the last port.
-I believe she has a line on our next job, but she has not yet shared details with me," Hemi said somewhat tentatively.
+I believe she has a line on our next job, but she has not yet shared details with me," He said somewhat tentatively.
 He continued silently checking the status of the batteries while Shakes pulled a pack of cigarettes from his vest and lit one to chase down the flavor of the leaves he had been chomping on.

 After Shakes had filled up the small space with a haze of tobacco smoke, Hemi sat up straight and stashed his notebook and pencil back in his pocket.
 "I think I have enough information for the time being.
 That food Gregory was working on is probably ready.
 Shall we go see if we can find something hot to eat?"